LadyBoonami/wsunit/README.md

   `WSUNIT_LOG_DIR/<name>.log`.
 If this script exits, the unit begins the stop process.
-- The `ready` file is called with the unit's directory in `WSUNIT_CONFIG_DIR` as working directory.
+- The `ready` file is called with the unit's directory in `WSUNIT_CONFIG_DIR` as working directory, stdout and stderr will append to `WSUNIT_LOG_DIR/<name>.log`.
 The unit is marked ready as soon as this script exits.

 On stop (each if applicable):